 - Encouraging your child to use their imagination.
 They could dress up or make puppets and perform a play or a show for the family.

 Also, please note that in January we are once again hosting our popular ‘Beat The Summer Slide’ workshop programs for students from year 1 to year 10.

-To set themselves up for a positive and confident start to the 2020 school year, students are able to participate in our ‘Beat The Summer Slide’ workshop programs at their year level.
-Each program consists of 4 consecutive workshops and focuses on revising key Mathematics and English concepts prior to the 2020 school year commencing.
-Workshops are live and taken by qualified and experienced teachers.
+To set themselves up for a positive and confident start to the 2021 school year, students are able to participate in our ‘Beat The Summer Slide’ workshop programs at their year level.
+Each program consists of 5 consecutive workshops and focuses on revising key Mathematics and English concepts prior to the 2021 school year commencing.
+Workshops are live, face-to-face and taken by qualified teachers in our secure online classrooms.

-Email us at firstname.lastname@example.org to learn more.
+Click here to learn more and enrol your child.
 Be quick, as spaces are limited and in past years they have filled very quickly!